 Group Time – Group time consists of a more structured group setting where children are asked to practice self-control, increase attention span, and develop listening skills.
 Children participate in discussions by listening first, then responding by taking turns, show & tell (develops language, cooperative skills and builds self esteem), Pledge of Allegiance, sing songs, fingerplays, listen to stories and talk about the theme of the week.
 PreKindergarten children take part in calendar time (rote counting and number recognition) and letter of the week (visual and beginning sounds).

-Activity Centers – The activities described here are available during center times.
+Activity Centers (as appropriate for the class level) – The activities described here are available during center times.
 These areas provide opportunities for many types of creative and educational play.
 Some center materials are rotated daily … some weekly.

 Language – Language Arts is an integral part of every activity during the preschool day, but not necessarily a center on its own.
 A whole language approach promotes verbal and written contexts in all aspects of the curriculum.
 Children are encouraged to tell stories about their art work, their activities and their feelings.
 Written stories and journals in scribble form are the beginning of a positive attitude toward language.
 Teachers strive to help children expand their vocabulary, proper usage of words and enunciation.